-4.6.3.2 Conditional Additional Allocations Financed from Proceeds of Loans and Grants from Development partners i.
+4.6.3.2 Conditional Additional Allocations Financed from Proceeds of Loans and Grants from Development partners

+- i.
 Kenya Informal Settlements Improvements Project (KISIP II)-KShs.
-700 million

-- 139. The KISIP II is a World Bank-funded program aimed at developing sustainable infrastructure in selected informal settlements within urban areas as part of slum upgrading initiatives. - 140.
-Specifically for Kiambu County, infrastructure improvement in selected informal settlements for FY 2023/24 and 2024/25 will focus on Umoja in Thika Hospital ward, Kiang'ombe in Thika Kamenu ward, Misri in Limuru-Limuru East, Fort-Jesus/Matopeni in Ruiru Biashara ward, and Bosnia/Riverside in Ruiru-Kiuu ward. - 141.
+759.5 million - 140.
+The KISIP II is a World Bank-funded program aimed at developing sustainable infrastructure in selected informal settlements within urban areas as part of slum upgrading initiatives. - 141.
+Specifically for Kiambu County, infrastructure improvement in selected informal settlements for FY 2023/24 and 2024/25 will focus on Umoja in Thika Hospital ward, Kiang'ombe in Thika Kamenu ward, Misri in Limuru-Limuru East, Fort-Jesus/Matopeni in Ruiru Biashara ward, and Bosnia/Riverside in Ruiru-Kiuu ward. - 142.
 In the current FY 2023/2024, there is an allocation of KShs.
 200 million towards these works.
-The infrastructure upgrading works will involve the construction of roads, footpaths, drainage systems, and public lighting infrastructure.
-The allocation for the next FY is projected to increase to 700 million.

-ii.
-National Agricultural Value Chain Development Project (NAVCDP)- KShs.
-250 million

-- 142. Through the World Bank, the approved International Development Association (IDA) finance is designed to support NAVCDP to build on the foundation set by two existing World Bank-funded projects.
-The two projects include the National Agricultural and Rural Inclusive Growth Project (NARIGP) and the Kenya Climate Smart Agriculture Project (KCSAP) and will mostly focus on a subset of farmers drawn from these two projects. - 143.
-The purpose of the grant is to increase market participation and value addition for targeted farmers in select value chains in project areas. - 144.
+The infrastructure upgrading works will involve the construction of roads, footpaths, drainage systems, and public lighting infrastructure. - ii.
+National Agricultural Value Chain Development Project (NAVCDP)- KShs.151.5 million - 143.
+Through the World Bank, the approved International Development Association (IDA) finance is designed to support NAVCDP to build on the foundation set by two existing World Bank-funded projects.
+The two projects include the National Agricultural and Rural Inclusive Growth Project (NARIGP) and the Kenya Climate Smart Agriculture Project (KCSAP) and will mostly focus on a subset of farmers drawn from these two projects. - 144.
+The purpose of the grant is to increase market participation and value addition for targeted farmers in select value chains in project areas. - 145.
 NAVCDP directly aligns with the first pillar of Agriculture transformation focusing on increased participation of small farmers into commercially oriented value chains, while also responding to the ASTGS goals of enhanced value addition and climate resilience.

 iii.
 IFAD -Aquaculture Business Development Programme (ABDP)-KShs.
-23 Million iv.
-Livestock Value Chain Support Project- KShs.
-149 Million
+19.3 Million iv.
+Financing Locally-Led Climate Action (FLLoCA) - KShs.
+125 million

-145. Purpose and Objective of the Conditional Additional Allocation is to increase the incomes, food security and nutritional status of the wider communities of poor rural households involved in aquaculture in the targeted Counties.
+146. Purpose and Objective of the Conditional Additional Allocation is to increase the incomes, food security and nutritional status of the wider communities of poor rural households involved in aquaculture in the targeted Counties.